LelsersLasers/Applied-Comp-Sci/80sGame/README.md

         - (Ex: R fire sound, multiple laser hits at once, while Q teleport sound finishes)
     - High Tempo (180 BPM) background music
         - no lyrics
+    - Lack of clarity + high tempo = chaotic enviroment
+        - Creates a false sense of pressure to do something

 Other Things:
 - 'Screens'